The Kabbalah, the Tree of Life and Tarot

 If you don’t know where to start your journey or have difficulties on interpreting symbols on your path, just write me a note and I’ll try to help.

-– The Kabbalah can be a map to the body, to nature and to the cosmos, a geometric schema, a system of correspondences and much more – start exploring it’s mysteries.
+– The kabbalistic Tree of Life can be a map to the body, to nature and to the cosmos, a geometric schema, a system of correspondences and much more – start exploring it’s mysteries.

 – Each Sephira / Planet has infinite Kabbalahs within itself like worlds within worlds, so the correspondences and correlations are often difficult to define, endless and infinite, never absolute.